attilathekid/notion-quiz-server/README.md

-# notion-quiz-server
+# quiz-server
-Notion quiz thing with python server

-Takes a GET request with data about questions and answers and returns a javascript quiz applet. *Hopefully* this will work with the notion embed feature.

-To start the server clone the repo and enter "python notion-quiz-server" in the terminal.
-It should give you a link to the site.
+Just a light server designed to generate a javascript quiz for an http request.
+The idea was that these could be embedded in notion, where the inline webclipper will only accept a url.